Psychosocial Pressures

 The 7 pressures were initially identified and labeled in relation to Primary Hierarchies.

-Pressures are instinctive but driven by affective states and needed for psychosocial survival.
-This differentiates them biologically from instinctual drives that are driven by sensations and needed for physical survival.
+Pressures are instinctive in that they shape affective states of a person, and are needed for psychosocial survival.
+This differentiates them biologically from instinctual drives that are activated by sensations and needed for physical survival.

 See a further analysis here.